maxrisher/prepasto_whatsapp/README.md

 # AWS lambdas
 Versioning:
-- There is a 'production' and a 'stagingAlias' version of the lambda.
-The produciton version needs to be set manually in template.yaml.
-The stagingAlias version is always the most recently deployed one.
+- There is a 'production', 'stagingAlias', and 'pullRequestAlias' version of the lambda.
+The production and staging versions need to be set manually in template.yaml.
+The pullRequestAlias version is always the most recently deployed one.

 Deployment:
 - Download docker and the 'aws sam' CLI